GetDKAN/dkan/modules/metastore/README.md

 - Services

 ### Drush commands
-To see the Drush commands that are made available by this module look a the Drupal::metastore::Commands::MetastoreCommands class.
+To see the Drush commands that are made available by this module, look at the Drupal::metastore::Commands::MetastoreCommands class.

 ### Endpoints
 To see the endpoints that are made available by this module, check the metastore.routing.yml file.